 One of the ways I was able to get back to full practice was by using a Mysore Rug from the beginning of the series just as Mark Darby had recommended to me some years before.

-As you read this post try to understand the principle first.
+As you read this post try to understand the principle of Step 1 first.

-Then use the principle to apply the technique which in this case is a yoga rug.
+Then use the principle to apply the technique which in this case is an isometric contraction when you use a yoga rug in Sun Salutations & standing postures.

 Ready to learn how to build strength?
 Here we go.